CancerRegistryOfNorway/NORDCAN/nordcan_participant_instructions/README.txt

 Thank you for participating in the NORDCAN beta!
 Yes we NORDCAN!

-### Third beta release info
+### Fourth beta release info

-After additional bugfixes we are close to the first official release.
-This is the last planned beta before the official call for data mid-November.
+We have completed additional bugfixes and tweaks to the entity and ICD code conversion specifications.
+At least in Finland and Norway the results make a lot of sense.

 It is absolutely paramount that participants look at the results they get and the results of the comparison to NORDCAN 8.2 statistics.
-This is the last good chance to make changes if something is amiss.

-Due to fixes in prevalence computing the statistics will take longer than in the previous beta.
-Preprocessing may take 10-20 minutes, but computing all the statistics can take 2 hours of computation time in total.
+A known issue for the survival estimation in this beta: sometimes the underlying Stata command stnet will insist that the weights does not sum to one (and not estimate).
+The estimation should run, and this will be fixed.
+But, if you dont get estimates for any groups which you expect estimates for thsi could be the reason.

+Any group (entity x period x sex) with N=30 at start and 3 or more observations in any age group used for weighting should have estimates.
+For the new 10 year calendar periods the age groups have three levels, thus combining the two youngest age groups, and combining the two oldest age groups of the five level age groups used in the primary five-calendar year estimates.

-We ask that you have completed the computations and report on any suspicious differences between the beta results and NORDCAN 8.2 statistics on Wednesday, November 4th at the latest.
+We ask that you have completed the computations and report on any suspicious differences between the beta results and NORDCAN 8.2 statistics on Friday, November 20th at the latest.
 At a minimum we ask that you inspect comparison results where p_value_bh < 0.01.
 Notes for comparisons:

 - it was not possible to programmatically compare the new survival to NORDCAN